 Will easement staff be required to inspect or visit my property?

 Regular monitoring and inspections are part of DHR’s stewardship responsibility as a qualified holder of historic easements.
-Prior to a request for a visit, you will receive advance notification, in most cases via U.S. Mail.
+Prior to a request for a visit, you will receive advance notification, via electronic or U.S. Mail.
 The inspection itself is a visit intended to monitor and document the current condition of the easement property, specific to the individual easement provisions.
 This is done through visual observation and photographic documentation.
 Easement staff will compile this information into a brief written report for owner review.
 The report is added to the property file to assist DHR in future stewardship efforts.
 This visit is also a good opportunity to request technical assistance from easement staff.
 Easement staff is available for technical assistance to all property owners, no matter what the magnitude of the proposed scope of work.